 - Wash hands thoroughly with soap and water or with disinfecting agents after any contact with the site, the gauze dressing, or materials that have come in contact with the site (clothing, bedding, etc.).

-- Clothing or bedding that comes into contact with the site should be laundered in hot water.
+- Wash clothing or bedding that comes into contact with the vaccination site in hot water.